Python-Practice-Discord/Project-Template/README.md

 Find and replace the projects' name in these locations:

-* Find all instances of `replaceme` and replace them with the projects' name.
+* Find all instances of `replaceme` and `Project Name` and replace them with the projects' name.
 * Change the name of `./src/project_template` to `./src/<project_name>`
-* Change Github setting for the new repo
+* Change Github settings for the new repo:
     * Protect the main and staging branches with both actions.
     * Require pull request reviews before merging
         * require review from code owner